If Islam Was Explained to Me in a Pub

 Johnny: Hate legislation, where a religion like Islam is concerned, is a Faustian bargain at best.
 It is a bargain that the State makes with those who see criticisms of their Faith as justification for murder.
 The State will silence the critics with fines and threats of imprisonment if the believers will put away their guns, knives and bombs.
 These laws have nothing to do with stopping the spread of hatred and everything to do with the appeasement of the enemies of freedom of speech and freedom of expression.

 Archie: So they made a deal with the devil.
-Go figure.
+What else is new?

-Archie: And these idiots did the exact opposite!
+Archie: And our idiot politicians did the exact opposite!

-Johnny: Rather than tackling the worse head-on, the politicians in Britain and other countries which followed suit, accepted the fundamentalists’ argument that a lack of respect for Islam was at the root of the indiscriminate slaughter of men, women and children.
+Johnny: Rather than tackling the worst head-on, the politicians in Britain, and other countries which followed suit, accepted the fundamentalists’ argument that a lack of respect for Islam was at the root of the indiscriminate slaughter of men, women and children.

 Archie: But we overcame Munich.